 "Battle of the Books"

 The Battle of the Books club is open to motivated readers who like to read, discuss, and compete!
-Battle of the Books is open to 4th and 5th grades students, and meets on Thursdays in the Media Center."Girls on the Run"
+Battle of the Books is open to 4th and 5th grades students, and meets on Thursdays in the Media Center.

 "Media Center Helpers"

 Each year fifth grade students may apply to be a helper in our Media Center.
 Interested students must complete a Media Center Helper application and submit it to Ms. Foley for consideration by Friday Sept.
 7th.
 Below are listed the responsibilities of the position.
 Interested students let their homeroom teachers know of their interest, then with a teacher recommendation they may apply using the application, available on the web site, in 5th grade homerooms, and in the Media Center.
 Six students are chosen from the application pool with consideration given to their work ethic, reliability, behavior in the classroom and the Media Center plus their knowledge of media skills.
 Two students work each day on a rotating basis by quarter from 7:30 – 7:50 AM.
 Library shelving game: https://www.stmarysbroome.wa.edu.au/home/start/order_in_the_library_game.html

 Library Helper Responsibilities and Job Description